averkinderen/mscloud.github.io/_posts/2020-06-24-Azure-App-Gateway-Showing-no-Metrics.md

   og_image: /assets/images/2020-06-24-Azureappgw-nometrics.png
 ---

-This is the curious story of an Azure Application Gateway showing no metrics and logs at all.
-Even thought this was one the main customer's production Application Gateways we could see 0 requests in the metrics.
-These metrics should show up regardless if you have log analytics configured or not.
+This is the curious case of an Azure Application Gateway showing no metrics and logs at all.
+Even thought this was one of the main customer's production Application Gateways we could see 0 requests in the metrics.
+Which was strange as behind the Application Gateway was an online webshop which served thousands of customers every day.

 ![App gateway no metrics]({{ site.url }}/assets/images/2020-06-24-Azureappgw-nometrics.png)

+These metrics should show up regardless if you have log analytics configured or not.
 Our diagnostic logs are automatically configured based on this [Azure Policy written by Tao](https://blog.tyang.org/2019/05/19/deploying-azure-policy-definitions-via-azure-devops-part-1/).
 We double checked the diagnostics settings were enabled, which was the case, but still no logs were stored in Log Analytics:

 ![App gateway no metrics]({{ site.url }}/assets/images/2020-06-24-Azureappgw-nologs.png)